WebDollar/argon2-gpu/README.md

 Finally, just run `make` to build the code.
 Note that to use the OpenCL backend, you need to have the `data` subdirectory in the working directory (if you have the binaries in a different directory, just create a symlink using `ln -s <path_to_repo>/data data`).

+### Building without CUDA support

+To build without CUDA support, just add `-DNO_CUDA=TRUE` to the CMake command line.
+In this case the CUDA backend will always report 0 devices.

+If CMake fails to find a usable CUDA installation, the project will be automatically built without CUDA support.

 ## CUDA kernel variants

 The CUDA implementation has three variants, which are currently implemented in separate branches: